 We mentioned earlier that lazy computations, i.e. thunks, capture the current stack when they are created, and restore this stack when they are evaluated.
 What about top-level thunks?
 They are "created" when the program is compiled, so what stack should we give them?
 The technical name for a top-level thunk is a CAF ("Constant Applicative Form").
 GHC assigns every CAF in a module a stack consisting of the single cost centre M.CAF, where M is the name of the module.
-It is also possible to give each CAF a different stack, using the option -fprofcafs (page 248).
-This is especially useful when compiling with -ffull-laziness (page 116) (as is default with -0 (page 112) and higher), as constants in function bodies will be lifted to the top-level and become CAFs.
-You will probably need to consult the Core (-ddump-simple (page 237)) in order to determine what these CAFs correspond to.
+It is also possible to give each CAF a different stack, using the option -fprof-cafs (page 236).
+This is especially useful when compiling with -ffull-laziness (page 104) (as is default with -0 (page 100) and higher), as constants in function bodies will be lifted to the top-level and become CAFs.
+You will probably need to consult the Core (-ddump-simpl (page 224)) in order to determine what these CAFs correspond to.

-11.2 Compiler options for profiling
+8.2 Compiler options for profiling